 By adding these special rules to an IRA Stretch Trust, the IRS allows the trust to be taxed like an individual, rather than a traditional trust.
 In other words, the 10-year withdrawal rule applies rather than the 5-year withdrawal.
 This allows the retirement account to grow for a longer period, tax deferred.

 Who Should Consider Creating an IRA Stretch Trust

-What makes a IRA Stretch Trust different from other trusts is that it is designed to be ensure that, absent emergency, only the required minimum distribution (RMD) is taken out of the IRA every year.
-The rest is left inside the IRA to grow tax deferred.
-For individuals who have large IRAs, children with special needs, children with creditor problems, or individuals who want to name minor children or minor grandchildren as beneficiaries, an IRA Stretch Trust can be a vital part of an estate planning and tax planning strategy that includes a Will, Financial Power of Attorney and an Advanced Health Care Directive.
+For individuals who have large IRAs, children with special needs, children with creditor problems, or individuals who want to name minor children as beneficiaries, an IRA Stretch Trust can be a vital part of an estate planning and tax planning strategy.
+Of course, a complete estate plan should also include a Will, Financial Power of Attorney, and an Advanced Health Care Directive.

 If you have any questions about trust planning or IRA Stretch Trusts, please contact Wills Trusts and Estates Attorney Kevin A. Pollock, who is the head of the firm’s Trust Planning Department.
 Additionally, for more information, please visit our Blog Post entitled, “What is a Stretch IRA Trust“.